Lypeix/Lypeix/README.md

 I see electricity and rocks as the magic system of this world, much like what we consider "supernatural" would be seen as magic in another.

-I am a Python backend developer building well-tested APIs with FastAPI, PostgreSQL and Docker, driven by a desire to see just how far this magic can go.

 ## About me

 - Based in Poland